Greg Moore (racing driver): Junior career

-His reputation and recognition of his ability (and lobbying by his father) attracted the attention of Forsythe Racing owner Gerald Forsythe, who sought a Canadian driver for his Indy Lights team in 1995.
+Moore's reputation and recognition of his ability (and lobbying by his father) attracted the attention of Forsythe Racing owner Gerald Forsythe, who sought a Canadian driver for his Indy Lights team in 1995.
 Forsythe was willing to relieve Moore's financial burdens that had built up when a sponsorship agreement fell through in mid-1994 and had seen his father take out mortgages by incorporating his son into the team, and signing Moore to a five-year contract.
 Three of Moore's mechanics transferred from his family's team to Forsythe Racing.
 While his father remained his manager, he did not join the organization as an employee.
 Driving a Lola T93/20-Buick 3800 V6, he dominated the championship, winning ten of twelve races.
 He broke the record for consecutive wins at the season's start with the first five races and the most victories in an Indy Lights season, both held by Paul Tracy from the 1990 championship (nine out of fourteen).
 Moore led a total of 375 out of 583 laps over all twelve races, covering 847.799 mi en route to winning the drivers' championship with a record 242 points scored.

 Championship Auto Racing Teams

 1996: Debut season

 Moore driving for Forsythe Racing during practice for the 1996 Miller 200 at Mid-Ohio Sports Car Course.

-After testing for Forsythe Racing at Phoenix International Raceway in September 1995, the team's primary sponsor, Player's, confirmed on October 19 Moore would replace the outgoing Jacques Villeneuve for the 1996 season.
+After testing for Forsythe Racing at Phoenix International Raceway in September 1995, the team's primary sponsor, Player's, confirmed on October 19 that Moore would replace the outgoing Jacques Villeneuve for the 1996 season.
 He spent 30 days testing for the team in the United States, and underwent a conditioning program to prepare himself physically with the 750 hp turbocharged No. 99 Reynard 96I Mercedes-Benz IC108 V8t for the 200 mi to 500 mi races.
 Fellow drivers did not give him much advice so Moore observed them.
 He debuted at the season-opening Grand Prix of Miami at the Homestead–Miami Speedway.
 Starting in sixth he finished in seventh, after incurring a stop-and-go penalty for an illegal overtake on Juan Manuel Fangio II under yellow flag conditions, and unlapped himself from the race winner, Jimmy Vasser.
 Two races later, Moore had the first podium of his career (third place) at Surfers Paradise Street Circuit.
 He bettered that result with a second-place finish at Nazareth Speedway two rounds after that.
 Although Forsythe Racing had sub-par equipment, he regularly challenged for victories and claimed three podium finishes.
 Moore finished his rookie season ninth in the drivers' standings with 84 points, and was second to Alex Zanardi in the Rookie of the Year standings.